yungRoz/toxic-youtube/README.md

 ## model.ipynb
-Using data from Kaggle's Toxic Comment challenge, builds a text classifier that approximate the toxicity of text comments.
+This notebook is used to build a text classifier that approximate the toxicity of text comments using data from Kaggle's Toxic Comment challenge.

 ## youtube-comments.ipynb
-Using a youtube api client id and a trained model, extracts comments from youtube videos, makes predictions on the comments and generates a graph.
+Given your youtube api client id and a trained model, the notebooks lets you extract comments from youtube videos, makes predictions on the comments and generates a matplotlib graph.